DPBandA/job-management-tracking-system/doc/CRM.md

 appropriate for the company moving forward.
 Spending time to review how each process might change or be made better will again allow you to make sure the application will meet those needs.
+- Add Prospect entity class as and entity that is being converted to a Client.